You landed here because you’re ready to scale up your coaching business, right?

 What is group coaching?

-There are four main goals of group coaching:
+What are the goals of group coaching?

 - Identify each client’s personal goal and describe it in a clear, measurable, and attainable way

 - Provide clients with the support, encouragement, and motivation to achieve their goals